-canadafloridaThe reference manual
+canadafloridaThe Canadian reference for Florida

 Chapter 11 · Topic 11.4 · Daily life

-Accessing Canadian TV and radio from Florida — streaming & VPN guide
+Accessing Canadian TV and radio from Florida: streaming & VPN guide

 Most Canadian streaming services are geo-blocked in the United States.
 A VPN set to a Canadian server unlocks CBC Gem, ICI TOU.TV, Crave, and Radio-Canada.
-This guide explains how to set it up correctly — and which options work without a VPN.
+This guide explains how to set it up correctly, and which options work without a VPN.

 Direct answer · 60-second summary